KofiPrah/BrushUp/docs/deployment/DEPLOYMENT.md

 3. SSL/HTTPS is handled by Replit's infrastructure
 4. The application runs in HTTP mode internally

+## Certificate Handling

+SSL certificates should be placed in the `certs/` directory at the project root.
+This folder is ignored by Git (except for a placeholder) so sensitive keys aren't committed.
+Server scripts now look for `certs/cert.pem` and `certs/key.pem`; create or upload your certificates there if HTTPS is required.

 ## Manual Setup Instructions

 If needed, you can manually run the server with: